Perspectives from Law, Economics and Political Economy

-Michael Blakeney 1.
+1. A critical analysis of the TRIPS agreement Michael Blakeney 1.
 INTRODUCTION Signature of the TRIPS agreement is one of the obligations which members of the WTO are obliged to undertake.
 The ostensible reason why this agreement was included in the constellation of undertakings which comprise the charter of a global free trade regime is that the infringement of intellectual property rights is claimed to be trade distorting.
 Intellectual property was included as a negotiating subject in the Uruguay Round of the GATT, largely on the evidence which was compiled by the USA that annual losses to US traders caused by the trade in infringing items totalled some $US60 billion, which represented an annual loss of some 200 000 jobs.1 These ﬁgures appear to have been compiled from evidence presented to Congressional hearings about the losses sustained by businesses from counterfeiting and piracy.
 There is an understandable tendency for traders to exaggerate the sales which they might have made if not for the presence of factors over which they have no control.
 Similarly large ﬁgures have been reported in Europe.
 For example, in its proposal for a counterfeiting Directive, the European Commission refers to a survey carried out in France in 1998 by KPMG, Sofres and the Union des Fabricants, which reported that the average loss to the businesses that replied to the survey was put at 6.4 per cent of turnover.
-It also refers to a 2000 study by the Centre for Economics and Business Research (CEBR) on behalf of the Global Anti-Counterfeiting Group (GACG), which quanti...
+It also refers to a 2000 study by the Centre for Economics and Business Research (CEBR) on behalf...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.